Protecting your holiday and travel plans

 - Charter flights.

 If you book your holiday from outside the UK, this protection won’t apply unless the ABTA Member has opted to voluntarily protect your holiday with us, or unless a different scheme applies.
-You must enquire with your travel company to see whether your holiday is protected.
+You must enquire with your travel company to see whether your holiday is protected either voluntarily by the travel company, or under a different scheme.

 What to do if your arrangements aren’t protected